-40% of UK carbon emissions come from the built environment, and building services engineers like Sally are helping make buildings more sustainable, as well as more comfortable places to live, learn or work, looking at heating, humidity, CO² levels and more.
+40% of UK carbon emissions come from the built environment, and building services engineers like Sally are helping make buildings more sustainable and comfortable.

 Whether you’re in school or in the supermarket, engineers like Sally Biddlecombe help make buildings comfortable places to live, learn or work.

 They look at heating, humidity, CO² levels and more.

 They also help the environment - in the UK around 40% of our carbon emissions come from buildings, and these can be designed to be more energy efficient.

 Read on to find out how growing up in Cornwall inspired Sally to use her engineering skills to help the environment…

 Job title: Graduate Mechanical Building Services Engineer